webplatform/docs/html/elements/area/index.md

 }}
 {{Standardization_Status}}
 {{API_Name}}
-{{Summary_Section|The '''area''' element (&lt;a&gt;) represents either a hyperlink with some text and a corresponding area on an image map, or a dead area on an image map.
+{{Summary_Section|The '''area''' element (&lt;area&gt;) represents either a hyperlink with some text and a corresponding area on an image map, or a dead area on an image map.}}

-}}
 {{Markup_Element
 |DOM_interface=dom/HTMLAreaElement
 }}